Research Degrees in Medieval & Modern Languages

 Candidates must give notice of intention to apply for transfer in writing to the Modern Languages Graduate Office, 41 Wellington Square, Oxford, by the end of the fourth week of the third term before they seek entry to D.Phil. status, giving the title of the proposed thesis.
 By Friday of the sixth week they shall submit an application form together with:

-(i) three copies of a statement (not more than
+(i) one electronic copy, or three typed copies, of a statement (not more than

-(ii) two typed copies of a piece of written work normally not more than about 10,000 words long.
+(ii) one electronic copy, or two typed copies of a piece of written work normally not more than about 10,000 words long.

 (iii) The application for transfer of status shall be submitted to the Modern Languages Graduate Office, 41 Wellington Square, Oxford.